nirmithrai/ARC/Notes/Game Development References or Links.md

 - [Event Audio](https://github.com/bbbscarter/event-audio-godot) - A simple event-based "fire and forget" audio triggering system. *will it integrate with other systems? or is it its own thing?*

-##### stuff that should be part of [[TakinGodotTemplate]] already
-- [License Manager](https://kenyoni-software.github.io/godot-addons/addons/licenses) - Manage license and copyright for third party graphics, software or libraries.
-Group them into categories, add descriptions or web links.
-- [Input Helper](https://github.com/nathanhoad/godot_input_helper) - A helper for detecting input devices and remapping controls. _(Godot 3 and 4)_
--

 scene mgmt
 - [Scene Library](https://github.com/4d49/scene-library) - A tool for organizing Godot scenes with efficiency.
 - [Scene Manager](https://github.com/glass-brick/Scene-Manager) - Make nice and customizable scene transitions in one line of code. _(Godot 3 and 4)_
-- [Maaack's Scene Loader](https://github.com/Maaack/Godot-Scene-Loader) - Scene loader that includes a loading screen, progress bar, and error handling. should already be part of [[TakinGodotTemplate]], but if i want something standalone, i can use this
+- [Maaack's Scene Loader](https://github.com/Maaack/Godot-Scene-Loader) - Scene loader that includes a loading screen, progress bar, and error handling.

+Misc
+- [License Manager](https://kenyoni-software.github.io/godot-addons/addons/licenses) - Manage license and copyright for third party graphics, software or libraries.
+Group them into categories, add descriptions or web links.